Loyola faculty and administrators share industry insights with national media

-Karsonya “Kaye” Whitehead, Ph.D., founding executive director of the Karson Institute for Race, Peace, and Social Justice at Loyola, quoted in AJCU's Connections
+Karsonya “Kaye” Whitehead, Ph.D., professor of communication and African and African American Studies and founding executive director of the Karson Institute for Race, Peace & Social Justice, quoted by the New York Times